bp100a/serial-usbipclient/README.md

 poetry install --with tests
 ```

-Tooling is not needed to run the package but is required for testing & packaging.
+Tooling is not needed to run the package but is required for testing and packaging.

 Build Process
 --------------------------------------------------------------------------